jonovik/cgptoolbox/doc/source/index.rst

 provides functions for mating and recombining genomes, keeping track of chromosomal organization and genetic distances (map units) between genes, thereby simulating parameter values for the offspring.
 This infrastructure is common to any cGP study.
-See the :ref:`tutorials` for worked examples.
+See the :doc:`tutorials` for worked examples.

 The workflow illustrated in :ref:`design-patterns` exemplifies the